 I believe that the origins of this guilt comes from the heresy of Jansenism, which overly stressed God's judgment at the expense of his mercy.
 Unfortunately many priests and nuns throughout the ages and even quite recently unwittingly subscribed to this heresy.
 The good news is that this is not the truth at all.
 St. Francis strongly opposed this type of thinking as he exhorts,

 For many years I suffered from this guilt.
-Like most Catholics I believed that the church was too happy to send people to hell.
-I was so preoccupied by sin that I firmly believed that in the end I would probably end up in hell.
+Like most Catholics, I believed that the church was too happy to send people to hell.
+I was so preoccupied with sin that I firmly believed that in the end, I would probably end up in hell.
 Faced with this terrible guilt I naturally left the church for many years.
 I didn't know this at the time but this type of guilt couldn't be further from the truth.
-In the gospels Jesus often condemned the pharisees who believed in a punitive, overly legalistic God.
+In the gospels, Jesus often condemned the Pharisees who believed in a punitive, overly legalistic God.
 It took me years to learn that God's love was greater than sin.
 Once I learned and accepted this truth I was set free from "Catholic guilt" and began instead to live a life of freedom and hope.